 Stainless steel is a solid choice in more ways than one.
 It’s typically rust-proof, although this can vary depending on the quality of the patio furniture.
 Unfortunately, it’s also heavy, meaning that it will probably take gale force winds to make it budge (cushions notwithstanding).

 Synthetic resin is surprisingly heavy and a fantastic choice for patio furniture near the ocean.
 Since these items are not constructed of metal, they’re definitely rust-resistant.
 However, a word of warning: cheaper sets often use screws / other hardware that isn’t rust-proof.

 Teak (and Acacia)

 Last but not least, teak is an amazing material for beach-side patio furniture.
-It’s also the only wood choice listed (along with its cousin, Acacia).
+It’s also the only wood choice listed (along with its cousin, Acacia — although there are disadvantages).
 Heavy woods like Teak are the only kind that:

 - Don’t require a tremendous amount of upkeep to keep from warping.

 - Are heavy enough to stand up to the sea winds.